National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 OMOP domain mapping typically involves the creation of mapping tables that translate the source code from different CDM data sources to the OMOP standard concept terminology and concept ids used in the OMOP vocabulary framework.
 The OMOP vocabulary dictates which source code should be placed in which target domain after it is translated into OMOP concepts.
-This vocabulary transformation using the OMOP concept relationships arranges the data into a well organized and consistent format that can be easily analyzed and queried.
+This vocabulary transformation using the OMOP concept relationships arranges the data into a well-organized and consistent format that can be easily analyzed and queried.

 ### N3C Global ID generation for all primary key fields {#sec-cycle-overview-globalid}